Fyvel/next-pwa-starter/README.md

 It's where we are gonna abstract the **theme detection** and **theme changes** *Then we can make it accessible across the app and update the Navbar component*

+# Customize app logo and Apple compliant
+- Create a fancy icon/logo whatever, I usually go (there)[https://www.freelogodesign.org/] and shamelessly get the SVG element inspecting the page.
+- Best place to generate icons automatically (pwa-asset-generator)[https://github.com/onderceylan/pwa-asset-generator]
+- Then we reference all the maskable icons in the `webmanifest.json` and `MetaTags.tsx` For more info see (here)[https://web.dev/add-manifest/#icons]

 ===================================